 Root 5 Farm is a certified organic vegetable farm located on 38 acres in Fairlee, Vermont, along the Connecticut River.
-The fertile river bottom soils provide a rich environment for growing over 100 different varieties of vegetables, herbs, and flowers.
-The land opens to views of Cottonstone Mountain and Blackberry Hill, across the river into New Hampshire.
-Root 5 Farm is owned by Benner Dana and Danielle Allen.
+The fertile river bottom soils provide a rich environment for growing over 100 different varieties of vegetables.
+The land has been protected from development through a conservation easement with the Vermont Land Trust.

 The farm has been certified organic by Vermont Organic Farmers (VOF) since 2006.
-We are dedicated to growing practices that use a holistic approach to soil fertility, pest control and plant and animal health.
-We build our soil through crop rotation and cover cropping.
+We're dedicated to growing practices that use a holistic approach to soil fertility and plant health.
+We build our soil through crop rotation, cover cropping, and minimal tillage.
 We're committed to a healthy workplace, environment, and community, and our products are infused with that attention.
 You’ll taste the difference!

 The farm is beautifully situated on 38 acres of terraced land above the Connecticut River.
-The farm consists of four terraces above the river and it has excellent sandy loam soils for growing vegetables.
-We keep about 50% of our land in cover crops during the growing season.
-We have 1/2 acre planted to perennial asparagus, rhubarb, and blueberry crops, with plans to expand our perennial crop production in the coming years.
+The land is conserved with the Vermont Land Trust.
+The farm has excellent sandy loam soils for growing vegetables.
+We have about 7 acres dedicated to vegetable production and about 1/2 acre planted to perennial asparagus, rhubarb, and blueberry crops, with plans to expand our perennial crop production in the coming years.

-We grow several acres of cover crops each year in order to build nutrients and organic matter in the soil.
+We grow about 7 acres of cover crops each year in order to build nutrients and organic matter in the soil.
 Cover crops also hold the soil in place and prevent erosion when we're not growing a vegetable crop.
-We let cover crops like buckwheat and vetch go to flower, which provides excellent habitat for pollinators.
-While cover crops don't contribute directly to our farm's annual income, we know the value of building our soils and maintaining the health of our land for the future!
+We let cover crops like buckwheat and vetch go to flower, which provides excellent food and habitat for pollinators.
+While cover crops don't contribute directly to our farm's annual income, we know there is tremendous long-term value in building our soils and improving the health of our land for the future!

 We use row covers on certain crops to exclude pests and eliminate the need for using sprays to manage insect damage.
-We also use row covers as a way to extend the season by keeping crops protected from frost.
-It takes a lot of extra work to manage row covers on our crops, but they're an important part of our organic production system.
+We also use row covers to extend the season by keeping crops protected from frost.
+It requires extra time, expense, and effort to manage row covers on our crops, but they're an important part of our organic production system.